Polariton-Enhanced Exciton Transport: Determining the Lower Polariton Detuning

-For this study, we used the coupling strength given by PLE measurements (15.9\;meV).
-The cavity mass ($4.0\times10^{-5}m_\mathrm{e}$, where $m_\mathrm{e}$ is the vacuum electron mass) was found by extrapolating the LP mass for very photonic detunings.
-A resonant energy ($1597.8 \pm 0.5$\;meV) was then found that gave results agreeing with the data (see Figure \ref{fig:EvK}).
-This gave the detunings reported in this work.
-The overall change from previous work can be approximated by simply using 1597.8 meV as the resonant LP energy, rather than 1600.4 meV as previously reported.
-This shifts the detuning at the previously reported resonant position to $\delta \approx 7$\;meV.
+The overall change from previous work can be approximated by simply using 1597.3 meV as the resonant LP energy, rather than 1600.4 meV as previously reported.
+This shifts the detuning at the previously reported resonant position to $\delta \approx 8$~meV.
 This is the primary detuning used in this work.
-The other detuning was previously reported as $\delta \approx -4$\;meV, but is now reported as $\delta \approx +0.6$\;meV.
+The other detuning in this work was previously reported as $\delta \approx -4$~meV, but is now reported as $\delta \approx 2$~meV.
+The previously reported energy splitting ($\Omega$) of 14.6 meV must also be replaced with the more precisely measured value of 15.9 meV.